 Databricks notebooks support Python.
 These notebooks provide functionality similar to that of Jupyter, but with additions such as built-in visualizations using big data, Apache Spark integrations for debugging and performance monitoring, and MLflow integrations for tracking machine learning experiments.
 Get started by importing a notebook.
 Once you have access to a cluster, you can attach a notebook to the cluster and run the notebook.

 To completely reset the state of your notebook, it can be useful to restart the iPython kernel.
 For Jupyter users, the “restart kernel” option in Jupyter corresponds to detaching and re-attaching a notebook in Databricks.
 To restart the kernel in a Python notebook, click the compute selector in the notebook toolbar and hover over the attached cluster or SQL warehouse in the list to display a side menu.
 Select Detach & re-attach.
 This detaches the notebook from your cluster and reattaches it, which restarts the Python process.

 Databricks Repos allows users to synchronize notebooks and other files with Git repositories.
 Databricks Repos helps with code versioning and collaboration, and it can simplify importing a full repository of code into Databricks, viewing past notebook versions, and integrating with IDE development.
 Get started by cloning a remote Git repository.
 You can then open or create notebooks with the repository clone, attach the notebook to a cluster, and run the notebook.

-Databricks Clusters provide compute management for clusters of any size: from single node clusters up to large clusters.
+Databricks Compute provide compute management for clusters of any size: from single node clusters up to large clusters.
 You can customize cluster hardware and libraries according to your needs.
 Data scientists will generally begin work either by creating a cluster or using an existing shared cluster.
 Once you have access to a cluster, you can attach a notebook to the cluster or run a job on the cluster.

 For small workloads which only require single nodes, data scientists can use Single Node clusters for cost savings.